bryanoliveira/bryanoliveira.github.io/posts/2021-03-cellular-automata.md

     -   **mouse scroll** zooms the grid in and out, relative to the max resolution
     -   **ctrl + mouse scroll** zooms the camera, relative to the world
     -   **middle mouse click** resets scale and translation

+## Next steps

+There is still much room for improvement.
+This includes better memory management, use of CPU parallelism and automated tests.
+My next steps include (but are not limited to):

+-   Addition of unit tests (in progress)
+-   Parallel CPU implementation (in progress)
+-   Usage of templates to abstract grid data types (e.g. cells should be represented with 1 bit instead of 8)
+-   Usage of SM shared memory to explore data locality
+-   Support for flexible rule definition
+-   Support for infinite grids (e.g. storing only active cells)
+-   Support for 3-D and N-D grids

 ## References